wp-plugins/soliloquy-lite/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug with the dynamic size calculation when using a loading icon for the slider

 = 1.4.0 =
 * Added ability to display a loading icon to fix content jumping on slider loading (retina ready too!)
 * Bug fixes and enhancements